idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/RadialReturnStressUpdate.md

     substep_strain_tolerance = 1.0e-4
 ```

-Finally, with  `ADAPTIVE` adaptive substepping, the number of substeps is successively doubled until the
+The `adaptive_substepping` parameter enables adaptive substepping, where the number of substeps is successively doubled until the
 return mapping model successfully converges or the maximum number of substeps is reached.

 ## Writing a New Stress Update Material